LongxiZhou/Multi-Database-DCE-MRI-Breast-Tumor-Seg/README.md

 ## Time and Memory Complexity
 - The workflow requires GPU ram >= 6 GB and CPU ram >= 24 GB.
 - Segment one scan needs about 15 seconds on one V100 GPU.

+## Demos for Other Models
+- Go to https://github.com/lzx325/COVID-19-repo/tree/master/03.baselines.demo for source code for 2DUnet, 3DUnet, 3DVnet and MPUnet.

 ## Contact
 If you request our training code for DLPE method, please contact Prof. Xin Gao at xin.gao@kaust.edu.sa.